Gcdelgado150/supermarket/README.md

-# supermarket
+# Supermarket
-Project for a supermarket using Django and Streamlit
+Project for a Supermarket using Django as backend and Streamlit as frontend

 # Data Structure for the project: